antistereotip/ghost/RUN/README.md

 - It will randomly map one of the core users to a random big data container.
 Its 3 x 4 combinations.
 - If all random logic is transferred to 1111 members, and if all 1111 are mapped to big data, then random combinations of theses are also predictable.
 - With random processes, the entire communication will be encrypted, while the end user will eventually have everything decrypted with his key and home jail.
+- When the erasing process is used, the motor erases any imprint left on the hard disk with an advanced algorithm.
+- This means that the end user manages their data.
+It specifies full delete as an option.

 ## Technologies
 - ANSI C (.c)